Join our Advisory Board

 Recently I have been looking at how we can engage with business leaders to help Morvargh Sailing Project grow into the potential I know it has.
 As well as being Britain's Ocean City, Plymouth is also a hotspot for social enterprise activity in the UK and is developing as a global ‘social enterprise city’.
 It was therefore natural for us incorporate as a community interest company, a form of social enterprise in 2010.

 A community interest company has social objectives, where surpluses are reinvested for the benefit of the community, rather than being driven by the need to maximise profit for shareholders and owners.
-Our objects are to:
+Our objectives are to:

 To provide the educational, physical, mental, and spiritual development of young people aged 14+ in the South West of England.
 This will be through a youth development and leadership programme delivered on a Sail Training yacht with the outcome that they grow to full maturity both physically and mentally, increase their self-esteem and self-worth, be given leadership and volunteering opportunities and to be able to participate in society as mature and responsible individuals.